Fifth Annual A-Town Rumble

 Finding a cure for diabetes became VERY personal to me on October 29, 2007.
-That was the day that my then 8 year old son, Connor, (pictured below at his 2012 – 8th Grade Graduation) was diagnosed with type 1 diabetes.
+That was the day that my then 8 year old son, Connor, (pictured below, now age 15) was diagnosed with type 1 diabetes.
 Before that day, I really didn’t know much about diabetes.
 That quickly changed.

-All of the money that you donate will go to the Juvenile Diabetes Research Foundation (JDRF) to help find a cure for Connor and 3 million others suffering from this disease.
-JDRF is driving research to improve the technology people with T1D use to monitor blood sugar levels and deliver the proper doses of insulin, as well as research that will ultimately deliver a cure.
-Until a cure is found, Connor and other T1D’s will always be at risk of suffering from diabetes’ serious health effects, including: kidney failure, blindness, nerve damage, amputations, heart attack and stroke.
+All of the money that you donate will go to the Juvenile Diabetes Research Foundation (JDRF) to fund projects like the Artificial Pancreas Project and to ultimately find a cure for Connor and 3 million others suffering from this disease.
+Until a cure is found, Connor and other T1D’s will always be at risk of suffering from diabetes’ serious health effects, including: kidney failure, blindness, nerve damage, amputations, heart attack, stroke and DEATH.

-This is an urban ride with a 30 MPH City speed limit, so all classes of bikes are welcome:) We’re planning to swarm the state capital and other points of interest while raising money for a great cause.
+This is an urban ride with a 30 MPH City speed limit, so all classes of bikes are welcome:) We ride in similar sized bike groups so no one is left behind.
+We’re planning to swarm the state capital and other points of interest while raising money for a great cause.
 So mark your calendar for July 13, 2013 and come to Albany!
+Everyone attendee will enjoy

 - Snacks upon return to the market